prince-nda/alu-higher_level_programming/README.md

-This is my readme file which contains python input and output
+This my readme which contains SOL more Queries